 Set up an email chain before the round.

 Cross-ex starts when the speech stops, unless either team asks for prep before CX.
 Prep starts immediately following CX ends unless the next speaker indicates they're ready and a speech has been sent.
 Otherwise, I stop prep when you have sent the speech.

 I'm going to get on a soapbox here.
 If you use Gmail, then be sure the "Undo Send" feature is off.
 Then, during the time we're all waiting for the speech to arrive - unless you are the speaker setting up a stand for your laptop, taking a drink of water, etc - everyone in the room should be DOING NOTHING.
 No looking at your flows/backflowing, no typing on the computer.
 No separating out your 'card doc' from speech doc.
 There is a terrible amount of mental prep time stolen between starting CX after getting flows together and waiting for emails, etc.

 Further, I support tournaments moving forward with "decision time" because these small minutes of delay really drag a tournament.
 At any tournament with decision time, I will begin the round promptly at the start time regardless of whether a team is present or not.

 Generally, I'm fine with speed.
 I flow on a laptop and type ~80wpm.
 I'm okay with most things speech-related provided I can audibly differentiate your tags, cards, cites, and analytic arguments.
-This is particularly true of overviews and 2NR/2AR (see below).
-The speech act, for all our outside the round research and preparations, is the purpose of debate.
+This is particularly true of overviews and 2NR/2AR (see below), but also of any complex argument like Theory or T. The speech act, for all our outside the round research and preparations, is the purpose of debate.
 Organizing your speech is vitally important to its persuasiveness.